Puppy Weight Chart By Age -

 Below is a chart that calculates how big your toy puppy will grow depending on their birth weight.

-If you don't know your puppy's birth weight, you'll still be able to calculate his adult weight.
-Just find his age (down the left column) and find the nearest corresponding weight at that age then go down that column to see what he will weigh as an adult or every milestone along the way.
+If you don't know your puppy's birth weight, you can still calculate his adult weight.
+Find his age (down the left column) and the nearest corresponding weight at that age.
+Next, go down that column to see what he will weigh as an adult or at every milestone along the way.

 Small dogs typically grow faster than large dogs but not as quickly as the toy versions.
 They reach their adult weight between eight and twelve months.

-Examples of breeds that are considered "small" are King Charles Spaniel, French Bulldog, Jack Russell Terrier, Pug, and Shetland Sheepdog.
+Examples of breeds that are considered "small" are:

 Small breeds tend to gain weight at a rate of 5-10% increase each day which equates to roughly 5-8 ounces per week.

-You can use this simple chart to determine how big your small puppy will get.
-Merely find the weight closest to your puppy's age and go down that column to see the age at 12 months which will likely be his adult weight.
+You can use the above chart to determine how big your small puppy will get.
+Find the weight closest to your puppy's age and go down that column to see the age at 12 months.
+This will likely be close to his adult weight.

 For instance, if you have a 16-week-old puppy that weighs 5 lbs, go down that column where you'll see he/she will be about 16.3 lbs when fully grown.

 But, what do you do if your puppy's age (or weight) isn't on the chart?
-The imple answer is to find the average.
+The simple answer is to find the average.

-If your puppy is in-between two weights for his age then you can find the average of the two.
-E.g. if your puppy is 5.5 lbs at 16 weeks then he will be between 16.3 and 19.5 lbs as an adult or, to be more accurate, the average is 16.3 + 19.5 divided by 2 = 17.9 lbs as an adult.
+If your puppy weighs between two weights for his age, you can find the average of the two.
+For example, if your puppy is 5.5 lbs at 16 weeks, he will weigh between 16.3 and 19.5 lbs as an adult, or, to be more accurate, the average is 16.3 + 19.5 divided by 2 = 17.9 lbs as an adult.

 Medium dogs typically reach 99% of their adult weight between nine and ten months of age.